2000 Scotia One

 The Birth Injury Lawyers Alliance of Canada is a national network of personal injury and medical malpractice lawyers who specialize in supporting families affected by birth injuries.
 Our members are knowledgeable and caring advocates with access to experts in all aspects of birth injury to advocate for children and families.

-Alberta Birth Injury Lawyer
+Our Regional Edmonton Birth Injury Lawyer

 Joseph Miller, (Weir Bowen LLP) has litigated more medical malpractices cases than any other lawyer in the Province of Alberta.
 The largest personal injury award granted by Alberta courts occurred as a result of his counsel.
 He is experienced in litigating for a vast range of birth injury cases, and delivers seminars on medical malpractice.